asszem/AndrasCommander/README.md

 - [ ] - Add files/folders to bookmarks
 - [ ] - Open bookmarks
 - [ ] - Name and rename bookmarks

+### Version 1.22 - Actionable History Panel
+- [ ] - History panel can be navigated to, and items can be opened by selecting them with the cursor
+- [ ] - Add keyboard shortcut Quickkey-s to open history items by pressing Ctrl-# of history item

 ### Version 1.3 - Improved File Actions - select, copy, move, delete
 - [ ] NC like: select multiple files under cursor with "Ins"